ericandrewlewis/web-dev-resources/javascript.md

 [Javascript Design Patterns](https://github.com/addyosmani/essential-js-design-patterns) by Addy Osmani

+"JavaScript has certain characteristics that make it very different than other dynamic languages, namely that it has no concept of threads.
+Its model of concurrency is completely based around events.
+This makes it rather different than other general purpose dynamic programming languages like Ruby and Python.
+At least for certain classes of problems, I’ve found JavaScript to be much easier to program in—for example when writing an IRC server." - Ryan Dahl<sup>[1](http://dailyjs.com/2010/08/10/ryan-dahl-interview/)</sup>

 ## MVC/MVV/MV*

 Model-View-Controller (and the plethora of related concepts) aim to create a pragmatic software architecture in Javascript applications.